NhoryJames13/staycapade.github.io/README.md

 # Welcome
 This repository stores the source code of Staycapade's static website.
 This website is made for educational purposes only.
-All images and some contents included this website belong to their owners.
+All images (aside from our company logos) and some contents included in this website belong to their owners.

 ## Webpages